AmpasTheodoros/AmpasTheodorosPortofolio/README.md

 ## Live Website

-You can the live website [here](https://ampastheodoros.github.io/AmpasTheodorosPortofolio/)
+You can see the website live [here](https://ampastheodoros.github.io/AmpasTheodorosPortofolio/)

 ## Future Features